rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 `compiletest` tests may check test code for success, for failure or in some cases, even failure to compile.
 Tests are typically organized as a Rust source file with annotations in comments before and/or within the test code, which serve to direct `compiletest` on if or how to run the test, what behavior to expect, and more.
+If you are unfamiliar with the compiler testing framework, see [`this chapter`](https://github.com/rust-lang-nursery/rustc-guide/blob/master/src/tests/intro.md) for additional background.

 The tests themselves are typically (but not always) organized into "suites"--for example, `run-pass`, a folder representing tests that should succeed, `run-fail`, a folder holding tests that should compile successfully, but return